WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/00_Forced_Oscillations.md

 (sec:a0)=
 # Assignment 0: Forced Oscillations

-Due: **Friday 2 September**.
+Due: **Monday 4 September 2023**.
 Please insert your solutions into your OneNote Class in the **Homework** section on a page named **Assignment 0: Forced Oscillations**.

 ## Forced Damped Oscillations